Ion Mix Can Invert Centrifugal Confinement

 The same physical mechanisms discussed in the two examples above can also be applied to a wide variety of other problems.
 One of these is the physics of heavy impurities.
 Because heavy impurities are often not fully ionized, their charge-to-mass ratio can be particularly low.
 This means that impurity accumulation has the potential to worsen the longitudinal confinement of all other species.
 Another straightforward application is plasma mass filters, which are designed to separate an input of mixed ions according to species \cite{Lehnert1971, Krishnan1981, Krishnan1983, Fetterman2011b, Gueroult2015, Dolgolenko2017, Zweben2018, Gueroult2018ii}.
 If the composition of a centrifugal trap can be tuned to confine or deconfine different species according to mass and charge, the configuration could be used for separations.
+Centrifugal potentials can also be important in toroidal devices like tokamaks.
+Distributions of different species along field lines in toroidal devices are often studied using the same analytic models employed here \cite{Wesson1997, Casson2010, Angioni2014Tungsten}, and many of the ideas suggested here could readily be applied to those systems.

 \textit{A Novel End-Plug.} Thus far, the discussion has focused on the behavior of ions sitting in a centrifugal well: mixing, demixing, confinement, and deconfinement.
 As we have seen, there are scenarios in which a centrifugal well can become repulsive to certain species, acting instead as a potential barrier.
 For a single isolated well, this looks like a failure of confinement.
 But one could just as well imagine using two or more of these barriers to better confine some central region -- much in the same way that repulsive end cells are used in conventional tandem mirrors.